JeffML/the_blog/content/posts/2021-09-30-how-to-dynamically-update-a-react-component-do-other-stuff-simultaneously.md

 App.js:56 {prevState: undefined, itemValue: 'ooo'}
 ```

 The generator is working just fine, but the setItems() call...well, not so good.
-I'd like to explain what is going on here, but it is beyond my mortal comprehension.
-I'll post a follow-up if I come across a good explaination.
+I'd like to tell you what is going on here, but it is beyond my mortal comprehension.
+I'll post a follow-up if I come across a good explanation.